konsumer/powerball/README-template.md

 ## command-line

-I included the command `powerball`, if you install with `npm install -g powerball` that will predict numbers.
+I included the command `powerball`, if you install with `npm install -g powerball` that will predict/check numbers.

 ```
 Usage: powerball [options] [numbers]